Black holes don't source fast Higgs vacuum decay: Vacuum decay seeded by small black holes

 \beq m^2 = \kappa^2 \TBH^2 [ 1 + {\cal O}(R_{\rm BH}/r)^2].\eeq The first effect is mildly dominant because sphalerons have radius a few times larger the horizon, $R_{\rm sph}\sim 1/m = (4\pi/\kappa)R_{\rm BH}$ independently of $\lambda$, making the cylinder approximation reasonable.
 To see the qualitative impact of this thermal-like effect, we thereby approximate it as a thermal mass $m = \kappa T_{\rm BH}$.
 Fig.\fig{SHH}a shows the result: $S_{\rm BH}$ remains large in the small-black hole limit (black curve), strongly deviating from previous computations that neglected this effect (gray dashed curve), and becoming similar to the vacuum-decay action (red dashed curve).
 Fig.\fig{SHH}b similarly shows that $E_{\rm sph}$ grows as $T_{\rm BH}$.
 This approximation might be accurate up to $\kappa/4\pi \sim 10\%$ or maybe miss ${\cal O}(1)$ factors: in any case it makes clear that the vacuum decay rate is negligible.

 Only the second term of eq.\eq{m12} is present in the Unruh vacuum.
 Altought this is not computable in the Euclidean, the same balance between field fluctuations (that favour vacuum decay) and thermal-like mass (that suppresses vacuum decay) keeps vacuum decay non-perturbatively suppressed.
 At a fixed position $r$, fluctuations up to $h > h_{\rm top}(r) = m(r)/\sqrt{|\lambda|}$ above the potential barrier have been estimated to occur with probability exponentially suppressed by $S_{\rm BH}^{\rm U}\sim h_{\rm top}^2(r)/2\med{h^2(r)}\sim\kappa^2/|\lambda|$~\cite{1708.02138,2105.09331,2111.08017}, by assuming Gaussian fluctuations of a massless scalar.
 A refined estimate that avoids these assumptions can be performed simplifying the geometry, and viewing a small black hole in the Unruh vacuum as a small region with size $R_{\rm BH}$ at temperature $T_{\rm BH}=1/4\pi R_{\rm BH}$.
 Its vacuum decay rate is presumably dominated by a sphaleron with roughly constant $h =h_{\rm top}$ within the small region, so that $S_{\rm BH}^{\rm U}=E_{\rm sph}^{\rm U}/T_{\rm BH} \sim (4\pi \kappa)^4/12|\lambda|$.
 In both estimates the factor $1/\lambda$ (in agreement with the argument based on approximate scale invariance) together with $\kappa\sim 1$ implies that vacuum decay is negligibly slow.\footnote{The different claim in~\cite{2005.12808} follows from an Euclidean continuation done keeping only the second term of eq.\eq{m12}: but the Euclidean computation is not applicable, and if it were applicable it would add the first term.
-Indeed, technically, \cite{2005.12808} compute the full metric perturbed by the scalar as $ds^2 = e^{2\delta(r)} A(r) d\tau^2 + dr^2/A(r) + r^2 d\Omega_2^2$ with $A(r) = 1- 2GM(r)/r$, and get the Euclidean action as $S_{\rm BH}=4\pi G [M^2(\infty)- M^2(0)]$.
+Indeed, technically, \cite{2005.12808} compute the full metric perturbed by the scalar as \beq ds^2 = e^{2\delta(r)} A(r) d\tau^2 + dr^2/A(r) + r^2 d\Omega_2^2\qquad\hbox{with}\qquad A(r) = 1- 2GM(r)/r,\eeq and get the Euclidean action as $S_{\rm BH}=4\pi G [M^2(\infty)- M^2(R_{\rm BH})]$.
 In the relevant limit $h_{\rm top}\ll \bp$ this reduces to our eq.\eq{Str}, $S_{\rm BH}=E_{\rm sph}/T_{\rm BH}$ with $E_{\rm sph}=M(\infty)-M(R_{\rm BH})$.
 This makes clear that one cannot keep the denominator $1/T_{\rm BH}$ while neglecting the effects of the thermal bath on the effective potential.}